peggyscshu/Cell-grouping/README.md

 #Feedback
 1. Made changes to the layout templates or some other part of the code?
 Fork this repository, make your changes, and send a pull request.
 2. Do these codes help on your research?
 Please cite as the follows.
-Paper title.
-Authors.
-Jouranl.
+Feng, J., et al., COUP-TFI specifies the medial entorhinal cortex identity and induces differential cell adhesion to determine the integrity of its boundary with neocortex.
+Sci Adv, 2021.
+7(27).

 #Structure
 ![Structure](https://user-images.githubusercontent.com/67047201/113121553-5b793180-9245-11eb-87ba-553fa6fb759b.PNG)